AD: This trip was sponsored by Viking Cruises UK. All opinions are my own.

-Launched in 2016 by the thriving Viking Cruises company, Viking Sea has spent its spring season exploring the West Indies on an eleven day round trip from San Juan in Puerto Rico.
-I was invited by the UK team to experience part of this destination-focused cruise, starting midway in beautiful Barbados.
+Part of a growing fleet of cruise ships by the award-winning Viking Cruises, Viking Sea spent its 2018 spring season exploring the West Indies on an eleven day round trip from San Juan in Puerto Rico.
+My first adventure with Viking began midway in beautiful Barbados.

 WHAT’S CRUISING WITH VIKING LIKE?

-Viking Sea has totally transformed the way I look at cruising, I think they’ve taken what works well on the rivers and developed it rather than imitating established cruise lines.
+Viking Cruises have taken what has worked well for them on the rivers and developed it, rather than imitating established ocean cruise liners.

-The atmosphere was more relaxed than I imagined with no formal evenings or strict timings for dinner, everything was to your own pace and the price you pay covers all restaurants, beer/wine/soft drinks with lunch and dinner, an excursion in each port, the spa and even wifi.
+The atmosphere onboard the Viking Sea was very relaxed with no formal evenings or strict timings for dinner, everything was to your own pace and the price you pay covers all restaurants, beer/wine/soft drinks with lunch and dinner, an excursion in each port, the spa and even wifi.

 Further reading: What to expect on an Eastern Mediterranean Cruise

-That’s not to say it’s totally lacking on entertainment, there’s the Star Theatre, 3D cinema and themed parties with live music at Torshavn bar, but the general onboard vibe makes you want to unwind and indulge in a lot of ‘me-time’ with a cocktail or two.
-The ships size also means it’s able to navigate smaller ports and Viking intentionally stay longer at the dockside so you’ve more time to enjoy destinations like St. Marteen, Antigua, Guadeloupe and St. Thomas.
+That’s not to say a Viking cruise is void of entertainment, there’s the Star Theatre for live shows, a 3D cinema and themed parties at Torshavn bar to enjoy – but the general onboard vibe makes you want to indulge in a lot of ‘me-time’.
+The ship’s size also means it’s able to navigate smaller ports, and Viking gives guests a generous amount of time in port to make the most of beautiful West Indies destinations like St. Marteen, Antigua, Guadeloupe and St. Thomas.